cbachhuber/opencv-wiki/Linux_contribution_guide.md

      ![](http://answers.opencv.org/upfiles/1421946117452087.png)

      and for the **name** just choose something that you like and correlates that you have the source code of OpenCV library.
-I chose *opencv\_source*.
+I choose `opencv_source`.

      ![](http://answers.opencv.org/upfiles/14219464104802502.png)